-Armstrong Flooring offers a wide selection of coordinated trim and molding to complete almost any hardwood, laminate, luxury vinyl tile or engineered stone look.
+Armstrong Flooring offers a wide selection of coordinated trim and molding to complete almost any hardwood, laminate, luxury vinyl tile or engineered stone tile look.
 To find the coordinating trim and molding we recommend for your particular flooring, look at 'Trim and Moldings' under the 'Installation' section on the flooring product detail page.

 To add visual space to a room, choose trim and molding that closely matches your flooring in color and style.
 For example, if you’re going for a rustic look with Oak hand-scraped hardwood flooring, you’ll want to select trim and molding that complements the Oak species with a scraped surface treatment.

 We offer coordinating trim and molding pieces for most of our floors.
 Many are an exact match, which means we've created a digital 1:1 match of the color and style, providing a seamless transition between flooring and trim.

 Here are our products or product lines which offer coordinated or matching trim and molding.
 The specific types of trim available will vary depending on the product.